The Berkeley Bowl Cookbook

-Celebrating the unfamiliar yet extraordinary produce from California’s most iconic market, Berkeley Bowl, this cookbook offers recipes for a panoply of fruits and vegetables that have been largely overlooked or forgotten in popular cuisine.
+Celebrating the unfamiliar yet extraordinary produce from California’s most iconic market, this Berkeley Bowl cookbook offers recipes for an array of fruits and vegetables that have been largely overlooked or forgotten in popular cuisine.

-Shining a spotlight on the versatile and unique qualities of the astonishingly beautiful, plant-based bounty that’s available to vegetarians and meat eaters alike, these recipes and photographs will help you embrace hundreds of exciting fruits and vegetables you may never have tasted or thought of cooking, including crunchy sea bean spindles, tubers bigger than a toddler, wiry haired rambutans, and wrinkly skinned Indian bitter melon.
+Shining a spotlight on the versatile and unique qualities of the astonishingly beautiful, plant-based bounty that’s available to vegetarians and meat eaters alike, the recipes and photographs in The Berkeley Bowl Cookbook will help you embrace hundreds of exciting fruits and vegetables you may never have tasted or thought of cooking, including crunchy sea bean spindles, tubers bigger than a toddler, wiry haired rambutans, and wrinkly skinned Indian bitter melon.
 Eating more types and colors of plants exposes us to a wider variety of nutrients, antioxidants, and beneficial bacteria.

 Berkeley Bowl is a mecca for great chefs, and with the recipes in this cookbook, you’ll see why.
 Even if you don’t live near Berkeley Bowl, getting your hands on these ingredients can be a fun and rewarding experience in its own right, and cooking with them will make your meals explode with flavors, textures, and new culinary adventures for all your senses.